 As a policy research organization, Cascade necessarily examines many issues that one day will be decided at the ballot box or in the state legislature.
 But we focus on ideas, not politics.
 Cascade is independent and does not endorse candidates.
 Instead, we take a long-range approach to our mission, working to stimulate debate on questions of policy and the proper role of government in a free society.

-The internship program is open to students representing all academic disciplines, eager to hone their investigative, analytic, and journalism skills.
+Cascade’s internship program is open to undergraduate and graduate students representing all academic disciplines, eager to hone their investigative, analytical, and professional skills.
 Preference is given to students with a background in economics, business, public policy, political science, or related fields, or fields related to policy areas on which Cascade is currently working.

 An internship at Cascade Policy Institute may include the following opportunities:

-- Work with a staff mentor to develop research and analytical skills.
+- Work with staff mentors to develop research, analytical, and professional skills.

-- Enjoy social activities with Cascade staff and fellow interns.
+- Enjoy social opportunities with Cascade’s staff, board, and fellow interns.

 If you are interested in receiving college credit for a Cascade internship, please contact your campus advisor regarding your school’s requirements, paperwork, etc. Cascade staff will be happy to complete the necessary forms that you submit for course credit.

 Interns must provide their own wifi-capable laptops and ethernet cords.

 Because college and university term schedules vary, starting and ending dates are negotiable.